sorengoyal/python-course/Exercises/Exercise 2/Readme.md

 # Exercise 2

 Write a program to count the occurrence of each word in sentence.
-Try to use unpacking and for-loops to reduce your code length.
-For example the sentence
+Ignoring the case For example the sentence
 ```
 'Ba ba black sheep'